Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Compared to litigation, arbitration costs are generally lower due to reduced court fees and quicker resolution timelines.
 Typically, an arbitration process in Lexington can conclude within a few months, whereas traditional court proceedings might extend over a year or more, especially given backlog and procedural delays.

-For families with limited financial means, this expedited process minimizes disruption and emotional strain, aligning with community goals of stability and well-being.
+For families at a local employer means, this expedited process minimizes disruption and emotional strain, aligning with community goals of stability and well-being.

 Challenges and Limitations of Family Arbitration